 The Alternator will receive a 50% commission on all works sold through the Alternator ArtMart to assist with project operational costs.

-Artists will receive checks three weeks after the completion of the edition.
+Artists will receive payment for sold works within three weeks after the completion of the edition.

 What happens if I have works that aren’t sold?